NikM3/Capstone-Wizards-Of-The-Code/wizards-of-the-code-proposal-outline.md

 #### **Add Cards to the Collection**
 **Goal:** As a user, I want to be add cards to my collection.
 Plan to meet requirement: Users will be able to search for a card with filters for finding what they are looking for, then fill a form out where they can select the printing of the card, the quantity of it, its condition, and if it is currently in use in a deck or not.
 Once submitted it will be added to their collection for viewing.
+Search results will be chunked and displayed via pagination.
 Precondition: The user must be logged in with the GUEST or ADMIN role.
 The card cannot already be in the collection.

 #### **Update a Card in the Collection**